 Knowing your audience is critical for any report, particularly your flash reports.
 When you build your template and collect your content, keep in mind your audience and their particular needs.
 If you’re creating flash reports for the VP of Sales, make sure you collect all of the sales, account services, and marketing KPIs that most directly impact her business of acquiring new customers.
 When you’re developing a flash report for a GM, CEO, or other executive who oversees multiple departments, it’s critical to address key metrics from every department in the company.

 StatusPath helps companies set, track, and achieve goals and objectives through an integrated status reporting experience.
-Start collecting status, meeting objectives, and viewing your business like never before – it only takes a minute to set up.
-Try it now!
+Get your flash and status reports out of email, spreadsheets, presentation slides, and shared documents – and begin viewing your business like never before.
+Get started in just a few minutes.